Visperi/GlasnostBot/README.md

 #### Channel IDs

-Channel IDs can be reloaded at runtime by using Discord command `reload`.

 |  variable  |    value type    | function                                                                                                                                                         |
 |:----------:|:----------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `telegram` |     Integer      | ID of a Telegram channel to listen to.
 Always starts with `-100`.
 Only one channel is currently supported.                                                       |